-I am a health economics, financing, and policy specialist with 13+ years of experience in applied research, policy analysis, and project management.
+I am a health economics, financing, and policy specialist with 17+ years of experience in applied research, policy analysis, and project management.
 My work aims to support global and national reform efforts in pursuit of universal health coverage.

-My freelancing began after nearly five years at Results for Development, where I remain an affiliated Fellow.
-At R4D I worked on technical assistance initiatives funded by the Bill & Melinda Gates Foundation, The Global Fund, UNAIDS, and USAID.
+My freelancing began after nearly five years at Results for Development, where I worked on technical assistance initiatives funded by the Gates Foundation, The Global Fund, UNAIDS, and USAID.
 During that time I served as the health financing lead for USAID’s Act to End Neglected Tropical Diseases | East program and managed R4D’s work in South Africa and Vietnam under USAID’s Health Finance & Governance Project.
-I also co-led R4D’s portfolio on sustainability, integration, and transition, overseeing a more than doubling of revenue between 2016 and 2020.
+I also co-led R4D’s portfolio on the sustainability, integration, and transition and donor-funded health programs, overseeing a more than doubling of revenue between 2016 and 2020.

 Before that I supported Dr Lynn Eden and Professor Scott Sagan at the Center for International Security and Cooperation with a range of research and administrative initiatives, including leading the reaccreditation process for the Center’s undergraduate honors program.
 That role built on my undergraduate work in international relations at Stanford University, where, under the brilliant mentorship of Professors Sagan and Stephen Stedman, I received the William J. Perry Award for my thesis on the use and efficacy of economic sanctions in inter-state disputes.